Fibro Parenting: Chores for Kids?

 • Our 5 year old helps mommy clean her room and the upstairs hallway

 We give each team a set of three chores that alternate each week.
 We keep track of color-coding the sets of chores on a blank calendar*.
-The calendar is kept at eye-level in the kitchen.
-I usually do the chore calendars every three months so I’m only spending one hour every three months rather than each month.
+The calendar is kept at eye level in the kitchen.
+I usually do the chore calendars every three months, so I only spend one hour every three months rather than each month.

 • The first set of three chores: living room, downstairs master bathroom, and their own bedroom